 I must make a confession: I am a dog scrooge.

 I realize that as we traverse the Portland Farmer's Market in the spring, summer, and fall, and countless Portlanders bring their dogs to the market, and I do everything I can to avoid them.
-I would never knowingly buy a house near someone who owned a Pit Bull, a Rottweiler, or any other aggressive breeds.
-I don't understand why people are drawn to these breeds.
+I would never knowingly buy a house near someone who owned an aggressive dog.
 I steer my kids away from strange dogs in fear of dog bites.